Y3s3nia/The-Pizza-Place/README.md

     - This page will have a review on the product.
     - This page will have the operating hours.
 2. As a user I want to be able to see the products.
 So that I can see and decide what I want to order.
     - The menu page will show the products that are offered.
-    - This page will display the prices of the product.
+    - This page will discribe the product
 3. As a user I want to be able to place my order online.
 So that I can place an order faster and easier.
     - The order form the user will be able to input their personal information.
     - The user will be able to make a comment about their order.